kmoo/software-talks/docs/books/refactoring/chapter_1.md

 ### The First Step in Refactoring

+- Write tests (for that section of the code)!

 ### Decomposing and Redistributing the Statement Method

 ### Replacing the Conditional Logic on Price Code with Polymorphism